- Semgrep in CI

 *For teams larger than 20 developers, see the Team or Enterprise tiers.

-Setting up a CI job with Semgrep App
+Setting up a CI job with Semgrep Cloud Platform

-The following video walks you through setting Semgrep in your CI through Semgrep App.
+The following video walks you through setting Semgrep in your CI through Semgrep Cloud Platform.

 Understanding the CI job pipeline and default behavior

-The Semgrep CI job is similar to other static analysis and linting jobs.
+The Semgrep CI job is similar to other code scanning and linting jobs.
 You create a CI job through a configuration file following the syntax set by your CI provider.
-The following features are available to most CI providers for both stand-alone (without Semgrep App) and Semgrep App configurations:
+The following features are available to most CI providers for both stand-alone (without Semgrep Cloud Platform) and Semgrep Cloud Platform configurations:

 - Run Semgrep on a set schedule and time.